fython/Kotlinyan/README.md

 ## Introduction

 Kotlinyan is an Android utilities collection, written in Kotlin.
 Use Kotlin features to improve Android development performance.

+## Why I annonated it deprecated?

+Of course it can help me write less and more simple code, but some apis are not beautiful.
+And I don't think it helpful to use Kotlin for every Android developers.

 ## Import libarry